Menu: Digital displays

 With the invention of LCD and Plasma displays, some menus have moved from a static printed model to one which can change dynamically.
 By using a flat LCD screen and a computer server, menus can be digitally displayed allowing moving images, animated effects and the ability to edit details and prices.

 For fast food restaurants, a benefit is the ability to update prices and menu items as frequently as needed, across an entire chain.
 Digital menu boards also allow restaurant owners to control the day parting of their menus, converting from a breakfast menu in the late morning.
 Some platforms support the ability allow local operators to control their own pricing while the design aesthetic is controlled by the corporate entity.
 Various software tools and hardware developments have been created for the specific purpose of managing a digital menu board system.
 Digital menu screens can also alternate between displaying the full menu and showing video commercials to promote specific dishes or menu items.

 Online menu

 Websites featuring online restaurant menus have been on the Internet for nearly a decade.
 In recent years, however, more and more restaurants outside of large metropolitan areas have been able to feature their menus online as a result of this trend.

 Several restaurant-owned and startup online food ordering websites already included menus on their websites, yet due to the limitations of which restaurants could handle online orders, many restaurants were left invisible to the Internet aside from an address listing.
 Multiple companies came up with the idea of posting menus online simultaneously, and it is difficult to ascertain who was first.
 Menus and online food ordering have been available online since at least 1997.
 Since 1997, hundreds of online restaurant menu web sites have appeared on the Internet.
 Some sites are city-specific, some list by region, state or province.

-Digital menu

-The idea of the digital menu is very new and differs from an online menu.
-An online menu is a website presenting a food menu on an e-commerce platform but has no interface with meal production except sometimes receiving the order.
-A digital menu is a fully integrated food menu where the front-end is presented online as a web application, but as well as facilitating orders it is also linked to the kitchen or other production facility.
-A digital menu can generate a variety of reports and is connected with the finance/point of sale system.
-It may also be integrated with inventory and accounting software.